loda-lang/loda-programs/programs/oeis/list2.md

 * [A219257](http://oeis.org/A219257) ([L16 program](A219257.asm)): Numbers k such that 11*k+1 is a square.
 * [A219529](http://oeis.org/A219529) ([L11 program](A219529.asm)): Coordination sequence for 3.3.4.3.4 Archimedean tiling.
 * [A220021](http://oeis.org/A220021) ([L12 program](A220021.asm)): Number of cyclotomic cosets of 11 mod 10^n.
+* [A220033](http://oeis.org/A220033) ([L19 program](A220033.asm)): Number of 3 X n arrays of the minimum value of corresponding elements and their horizontal or diagonal neighbors in a random, but sorted with lexicographically nondecreasing rows and nonincreasing columns, 0..1 3 X n array.
 * [A220083](http://oeis.org/A220083) ([L13 program](A220083.asm)): a(n) = (15*n^2 + 9*n + 2)/2.
 * [A220104](http://oeis.org/A220104) ([L07 program](A220104.asm)): n appears n*(n+1) times.
 * [A220212](http://oeis.org/A220212) ([L14 program](A220212.asm)): Convolution of natural numbers (A000027) with tetradecagonal numbers (A051866).